end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 {{< hightlight-static-file file="/static/wp-content/uploads/2016/04/Tetris-theme-RTTTL-encoded-as-16-bits-notes.ino" lang="cpp" >}}

-which reduces the original code length by 73 bytes (from 159 bytes to 86 bytes), that is a 46%&nbsp;size reduction.
+which reduces the original code length by 73 bytes (from 159 bytes to 86 bytes), that is a 46% size reduction.

 # License

-libRTTTL Library /&nbsp;rtttlOptimizer
+libRTTTL Library / rtttlOptimizer
 Copyright (C) 2016 Antoine Beauchamp
 The code & updates for the library can be found on http://end2endzone.com